nilfm/pokemon-game/README.md

 Input: Has all the necessary input checking mechanisms

+Player: Has info about a player's Pokemon team, items, and actions he can do with them

+Gamesave: Has all the info that needs to be saved and loaded back

 ### TODO

 + Make txt files for every Pokemon
 + Progress with Player class
 + Start thinking about a Combat class
++ Maybe make an Enemy class?